 We usually assign a starting value of zero to our variable.

 The computer does not know what kind of variable it is dealing with.
 He can see the name, but it is a word.
 If we set the initial value to 0, the computer knows that the variable is numeric.
 Only then can he start calculating with it.
-You can say that he now knows that the "basket" consists of apples, not pears, and that we start with an empty "basket", consisting of no
+You can say that he now knows that the "basket" consists of apples, not pears, and that we start with an empty "basket", consisting of 0 apples.

 In the example below, the initial value is set to 0.